Sydney – February to April 2025.

 A long standing tradition.

-Our daughter Michelle, gave a presentation on the UNICEF programmes in the Pacific Islands, at the Commonwealth Heads of Government Meeting in Samoa and flew back to Fiji via Sydney.
+Our daughter Michelle, gave a presentation on her youth programmes in the Pacific Islands, at the Commonwealth Heads of Government Meeting in Samoa and flew back to Fiji via Sydney.
 We hadn’t seen her for months, so it was great to walk the annual “Sculptures by the Sea” exhibition with her, between Bronte and Bondi on the 28th October.

 Michelle being introduced by Chief Justice Nelson of Samoa.